wtnm/fform/tutorial.en.md

 }:
 ...
 ```
-Set the `_validators` property for the root field so that the `elements.validators.testPasswords` function gets the entire data object.
-The function we defined checks passwords for matches and returns the object to the `path` and `data` properties.
-The `path` property defines the field in which the message will be written, and `data` is the error text.
-More in detail about a format of returned value it is possible to learn in [documentation](https://github.com/wtnm/fform/blob/master/documentation.md#_validators).
+We set the `_validators` property for the root field so that the` elements.validators.testPasswords` function receives the entire data object.
+The function that we defined checks the passwords for coincidence and returns an object with the properties `path` and` data`.
+The `path` property determines the field in which the message will be written, and` data` is the error text.
+For more information about the format of the return value, see [documentation] (https://github.com/wtnm/fform/blob/master/documentation.md#_validators).

-Now we will make emulation of asynchronous check of phone number:
+Now let's emulate the asynchronous verification of the phone number:
 ```js
 ...
 elements.extend([{